MrDesjardins/dataaccessgateway/readme.md

 - Improve your performance by reducing waiting moment with memory cache
 - Remove simultaneous identical HTTP requests
 - Reduce loading time of your single-page application by loading previous date from the browser's Index DB
+- Reduce the bandwidth of your application by reducing data movement between the client and server side
-- Craft your request with Axios' request object, hence nothing new to learn
+- Craft your request with Axios' request object, therefore nothing new to learn
 - Leverage Axios and Dexie libraries
 - Small footprint
+- Automatically invalidate cache on data execution

 ## Summary of the functions